 Others are a little more pragmatic and recognise that there is often no telling what is going to capture the world’s attention.
 But one thing they all agree on is that there are certain things you can do to greatly improve your chances.
 So here are five of the best….

 1. Refine and commit to your brand personality

 To be truly successful, viral content should be unique to its maker.
-Your voice, your values, your perspective is what will make that viral content uniquely and memorably yours over any other brand’s.
+Your voice, your values, your perspective is what will make that viral content unique, and memorably yours over any other brand’s.

 So, before you do anything else, really refine and commit to your brand personality.

-So don’t lose track of who you are and who your audience is in the pursuit of virality.
+So don’t lose track of who you are and who your audience is in the pursuit of a viral hit.

 2. Focus on the platforms that best suit your audience

 Your target audience should be your greatest inspiration here — seek out the platforms that they frequent.
 Don’t make them work to find your content — demonstrate that you value them enough to take it to them.

 And, once you’ve pinpointed those platforms, create a consistent campaign across all of them.
 Optimise the content for each platform individually, whether that means creating versions in different aspect ratios, with or without sound, or with different run lengths.